-(a) Annually, by March 31, the fire chief of the fire department with firefighters who are active members of either the lump-sum retirement division or the monthly benefit retirement division shall certify to the executive director the good time service credit for the previous calendar year of each firefighter rendering active service with the fire department.
+(a) Annually, by March 31, the fire chief of the fire department with firefighters who are active members of either the lump-sum division or the monthly benefit division shall certify to the executive director the service credit for the previous calendar year of each firefighter rendering active service with the fire department.

-(b) The fire chief shall provide to each firefighter rendering active service with the fire department notification of the amount of good time service credit rendered by the firefighter for the calendar year.
-The good time service credit notification must be provided to the firefighter 60 days before its certification to the executive director of the Public Employees Retirement Association, along with an indication of the process for the firefighter to challenge the fire chief's determination of good time service credit.
-If the good time service credit amount is challenged in a timely fashion, the fire chief shall hold a hearing on the challenge, accept and consider any additional pertinent information, and make a final determination of good time service credit.
-The final determination of good time service credit by the fire chief is not reviewable by the executive director of the Public Employees Retirement Association or by the board of trustees of the Public Employees Retirement Association.
+(b) The fire chief shall provide to each firefighter rendering active service with the fire department notification of the amount of service credit rendered by the firefighter for the calendar year.
+The service credit notification must be provided to the firefighter 60 days before its certification to the executive director of the Public Employees Retirement Association, along with an indication of the process for the firefighter to challenge the fire chief's determination of service credit.
+If the service credit amount is challenged in a timely fashion, the fire chief shall hold a hearing on the challenge, accept and consider any additional pertinent information, and make a final determination of service credit.
+The final determination of service credit by the fire chief is not reviewable by the executive director of the Public Employees Retirement Association or by the board of trustees of the Public Employees Retirement Association.

-(c) The good time service credit certification is an official public document.
-If a false good time service credit certification is filed or if false information regarding good time service credits is provided, section 353.19 applies.
+(c) The service credit certification is an official public document.
+If a false service credit certification is filed or if false information regarding service credits is provided, section 353.19 applies.

 Official Publication of the State of Minnesota